AdilAbubacker/rentezy_backend/README.md

 ## 🤝 Want to Collaborate?

 This project represents hundreds of hours of architecting, coding, debugging, and optimizing.
-If you're working on distributed systems, microservices, or just want to discuss scalable architecture patterns - **let's connect!**
+If you're working on distributed systems, microservices, or just want to discuss - **let's connect!**

-**Built with ❤️ and a lot of ☕ by [Adil Abubacker](https://github.com/AdilAbubacker)**

 ---

 <div align="center">

-**⭐ Star this repository if you found it helpful!**
+**Built with ❤️ and a lot of ☕ by [Adil Abubacker](https://github.com/AdilAbubacker)**

 </div>